Research Articles

 1.

-Ramtin S, Ring D, Fatehi A, Gallagher S, Johnson A. Do Psychological and Social factors Correspond with Health Care Utilization?.
+Ramtin S, Fatehi A, Ring D, Gallagher S, Johnson A. Do Psychological and Social factors Correspond with Health Care Utilization?.
 J Orthop Spine Trauma.
 2024;10(2):55-9.